dwyl/learn-flutter/guides/flutter-web-speed-boost/README.md

 This will create our `patch` file with the changes!
 We will need it later on!

-Your `flutter.js` patch file should look something like this!
+Your `flutter.js` patch file should look something like this:
 [`flutter.js.patch`](https://github.com/dwyl/learn-flutter/blob/de89d83bea972dbe5a13cd9ae8f0a6e34840e5a8/guides/flutter-web-speed-boost/flutter.js.patch)